vanBrakel/GLM/README.md

     ============================================================

 ---
-***This code is still relatively unstable.***
+***Disclaimer***
 ---

-**This code has not been peer-reviewed** and may give wrong outputs.
-The internal estimation of GLM has been directly copied from Peter Dunn.
+**The internal estimation of GLM has been directly copied from Peter Dunn.
 There is no guarantee that this code is correct.
-Do not rely on it.
 Check with other applications (e.g. R) to verify the correctness.

 ---